 Within 5 days or 120 hours of an assault

 - You can be examined and cared for at an emergency room.
-The sooner you get to the hospital after an assault, the greater your options will be.
+The sooner you get to the hospital after an assault, the more options you may have.

 - Preventative treatments for pregnancy and sexually transmitted infections are more effective.